-

 Couldn't load pickup availability

 Among the long history of Japan, the Sengoku period (15th–16th century) stands out as an age of intense conflict, ambition, and transformation.
-Legendary samurai warlords vied for power, expressing their beliefs, aesthetics, and personal philosophies through their helmets and armor.
-A samurai helmet was far more than protective gear.
-It symbolized the warrior’s identity, dignity, and spiritual resolve—a manifestation of strength, faith, and determination.
+Legendary warlords vied for power, expressing their beliefs, aesthetics, and personal philosophies through their helmets and armor.
+A samurai helmet was far more than protective gear — it symbolized the warrior's identity, dignity, and spiritual resolve.

 The Samurai Bottle Helmet is a contemporary reinterpretation of iconic helmets worn by famous Sengoku-era warlords.
-Rooted in historical design, it has been carefully reimagined to harmonize with modern lifestyles, transforming a powerful symbol of Japanese history into a refined object for today.
+Rooted in historical design, each piece has been carefully reimagined to harmonize with modern interiors — transforming a powerful symbol of Japanese history into a refined object for today.

-Just as Sengoku warlords entrusted their lives and ideals to their helmets, the Samurai Bottle Helmet carries forward the aesthetic sensibility and spiritual heritage of Japan into the future.
+Just as Sengoku warlords entrusted their lives and ideals to their helmets, the Samurai Bottle Helmet carries forward the aesthetic sensibility and spiritual heritage of Japan.
 For those discovering Japanese history and Bushidō for the first time, and for those who admire timeless craftsmanship, this piece offers a tangible connection to the enduring beauty of the samurai spirit.

 Tokugawa Ieyasu

 Founder of the Tokugawa Shogunate, Tokugawa Ieyasu unified Japan after decades of war.
-Known for patience, strategy, and endurance, his helmet symbolizes stability and long-term vision.
-It represents leadership built on discipline, restraint, and the power of perseverance.
+Known for patience, strategy, and endurance, his helmet symbolizes stability and long-term vision — leadership built on discipline, restraint, and the power of perseverance.

 Oda Nobunaga

-Oda Nobunaga was a revolutionary warlord who reshaped Japan through bold military innovation and fearless ambition.
-His helmet reflects authority and radical change, embodying a spirit that broke traditions to create a new era.
-A symbol of decisive power and fearless leadership.
+A revolutionary warlord who reshaped Japan through bold military innovation and fearless ambition.
+His helmet reflects authority and radical change — a spirit that broke with tradition to forge a new era.

 Uesugi Kenshin